1. How far down should I cut the dog's toenails?

 Yes.
 The most common handicap we see in dogs is deafness.
 Using a variety of tools such as lights, food, hand signals, body gestures, and facial expressions can help deaf dogs to learn despite of their disability.
 Appealing to their functioning senses makes any dog trainable.

-We prefer the pinch collar.
+We prefer the prong collar.
 This is the collar used and recommended in our obedience classes.

 Generally 3-1/2 months is the earliest age we allow in our obedience classes.
 We believe that 3-1/2 - 9 months is the "magic window" for training your puppy.
 Puppies are more capable of learning and retaining information during this time period.